NuBFightForMyDream/2110101-Computer-Programming/README.md

 # 2110101 COMP PROG By Nine #108 (2024 T1)
-- This subject is held for 1st year Engineering students (MUST HAVE TO ENROLL) , So do your best to get A naja
+- This subject is held for 1st year Engineering students (MUST HAVE TO ENROLL) , So do your best to get A naja (Don't forget that PP TAs can help you naa , ask them)

 ## Course Syllabus
 [2024 T1](https://mycourseville-default.s3.ap-southeast-1.amazonaws.com/useruploaded_course_files/2024_1/56459/materials/Syllabus_2110101_2024s1_Mali-5207-17229924171026.pdf)